Analyzing Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH)

-Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the better business?
-We will compare the two companies based on the strength of their institutional ownership, valuation, risk, analyst recommendations, profitability, dividends and earnings.
+Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the superior investment?
+We will compare the two companies based on the strength of their profitability, earnings, valuation, analyst recommendations, risk, institutional ownership and dividends.

 Valuation and Earnings

-This table compares Options Media Group and Harte Hanks’ revenue, earnings per share (EPS) and valuation.
+This table compares Options Media Group and Harte Hanks’ top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue